 Yoga was different.
 It became not just exercise, but my go-to mental and spiritual practice.
 I have allowed it to unfold, year after year.

-In 2006, my work in publishing led to a repetitive stress injury.
+In 2006, my news-work led to a repetitive stress injury.
 Pain brought me back to the mental and spiritual side of yoga in a big way: as soon as I was able, I re-upped my asana practice.
-An open-hearted and very talented instructor taught to me, free of charge, for several years — she designed sequences where my sore wrists did not touch the ground, and my tender back strengthened.
+An open-hearted and very talented instructor trained me, within my limits, for several years — she designed sequences where my sore wrists did not touch the ground, and my tender back strengthened.
 Today, I have my entire practice back.

 My experiences in life and yoga have helped develop my teaching style.
 I am a cautious instructor, offering the alternative pose first, before the full pose.
 And while yogic spirituality is where I live, I tend to present it in a universal way.
 Yogic spirituality is mindful movement, intention, and a focus on the breath — that connection can happen without uttering a word.
-So, sometimes I don’t mention it.
-But it’s always there.
-I try to teach people to access stillness.
+So, sometimes, I don’t mention what’s happening in the practice.
+In the wordless moments, I try to teach people to access mental-stillness.

-Group classes I have had the honor of teaching, in 2015 and 2016, include the following:
+Group classes I have had the honor of teaching include the following:

 - Yoga — styles include Slow Flow Vinyasa, Hatha, Gentle, Restorative, Yin.

 - Pilates: Mat.

 I learn from my students, every time I teach a class, but my teaching experiences often feel decadent.
 I love seeing a roomful of yoga poses — it’s like watching a sunset.
 As I sub “non yoga” exercise classes, I continually see a melding of practices.
 Running was like flow-yoga to me.
 TRX is like flow yoga to me.
 The mind-body connection is all around us, no matter where we are standing.
 All we have to do is bring our attention to the moment, move, and breath.